helderhsilva/Microprocessors_and_Microcontrollers/README.md

 <br>

 ## ⚠️ Some Cares
 *Beware of plagiarism.
-Put the author fonts.*
+Put the author fonts. _NOTE: .rar files referring to unit tests have a password. =}_*

 <br>